knative-extensions/net-istio/ISTIO.md

 #### 1. Uncomment the script for istio-head

   The istio-head manifest script is commented out in `hack/update-codegen.sh` to avoid frequent update.
-  You can edit `hack/update-codegen.sh` and uncommnet the script as:
+  You can edit `hack/update-codegen.sh` and uncomment the script as:

   ```sh
   ${REPO_ROOT_DIR}/third_party/istio-head/generate-manifests.sh